MicrosoftDocs/cpp-docs/docs/mfc/windows-sockets-using-class-casyncsocket.md

 For definitions of these terms and additional information, see [Windows Sockets: Blocking](../mfc/windows-sockets-blocking.md), [Windows Sockets: Byte Ordering](../mfc/windows-sockets-byte-ordering.md), [Windows Sockets: Converting Strings](../mfc/windows-sockets-converting-strings.md).

 Despite these issues, class `CAsyncSocket` may be the right choice for you if your application requires all the flexibility and control you can get.
-If not, you should consider using class `CSocket` instead. `CSocket` hides a lot of detail from you: it pumps Windows messages during blocking calls and gives you access to `CArchive`, which manages byte order differences and string conversion for you.
+If not, consider using class `CSocket` instead. `CSocket` hides many details from you: it pumps Windows messages during blocking calls and gives you access to `CArchive`, which manages byte order differences and string conversion for you.

 For more information, see: